answebdev/twilight-zone-api-home/README.md

 }
 ```

-Next, I imported the hook into the home page component.
+Next, I imported the hook into the home page component in order to use it.
 For my purposes, I only needed the width:

 ```
 const { width } = useWindowDimensions();